Overview April ’17 – March ‘18

 4. Broader range of sport and activities offered to children

 Here at BCPS a broader experience of a range of sports and activities is offered to all children.
 Traditional “Winter” and “Summer” sports are delivered at the relevant times of the year, for example Football, Tag Rugby and Cross Country during the winter months and Tennis, Athletics, Rounders and Cricket during the summer months.
 We also provide less traditional activities, such as Yoga and disability driven sports like Boccia.
 Our higher ability pupils are stretched to challenge them and support PE delivery, for example a gifted team sports player may work directly with the PE Teacher to observe and analyse others children’s performance.
 We are also working to develop stronger links with both Burnham Rugby and Football clubs, ultimately to inspire our children to commit to lifelong participation in sport whilst enhancing and supporting local clubs.
-Our PE specialist is now working more closely with our School council in relation to future sporting opportunities, clubs and sports visits.
+Our PE specialist works closely with our School council in relation to future sporting opportunities, clubs and sports visits.

 5. Increased participation in competitive sport

-Having qualified for subsequent rounds we have also attended a Cross Country event at William De Ferrers secondary school.
-We have competed in Tag Rugby competitions at both Burnham and Maldon Rugby Clubs.
+Having qualified for subsequent rounds we have also attended a Cross Country event at William De Ferrers secondary school, and competed in Tag Rugby competitions at both Burnham and Maldon Rugby Clubs.
 Inter school competition wise, we have established a relationship with Maylandsea Primary with whom we have played a Hi 5 Netball tournament along with other local primaries.
 We now have very strong links with Panathlon, who specialise in disability events.
 We have competed against other schools in a Boccia tournament and took part in a disability swimming event held at the London Aquatics centre, a 2012 Olympic venue.
 Finally, our highly successful Yr 6 residential at PGL in Osmington Bay, Dorset, provided excellent Outdoor Adventurous Activities opportunities for our children and utilised a 2012 Olympic venue when we took part in a dragon boat session at the Weymouth Sailing Centre.